Frequently asked questions for undergraduates

 The EPQ gives students excellent preparation for university-level study.
 The skills that students develop through the EPQ, like independent study and research skills, are directly relevant and useful to university-level study.
 Although the EPQ will not formally be included in the conditions of your offer, we strongly encourage you to provide information about the EPQ on your application form.
 We may choose to take your performance in the EPQ into account should places be available in August for applicants who narrowly miss the entry grades for their chosen course.

-I don’t think I am going to achieve AAB, I think I am more likely to achieve ABB.
+I don’t think I am going to achieve AAA, I think I am more likely to achieve AAB.
 Can you lower my offer conditions?

 Our admissions process seeks to identify and offer places to those students of the highest academic merit with the greatest capacity to thrive on our academically-intensive and fast-paced undergraduate courses.
 Our undergraduate courses are academically structured for students who have met or exceeded our entry criteria, therefore we do not issue offers with lower offer conditions.